 What is the Renters' Rights Act?

 The Renters’ Rights Act 2025 (“the Act”) received Royal Assent on 27 October 2025.
-The Government confirmed on 13 November that the first major phase of the Act will come into force on 1 May 2026.
-The Act will fundamentally overhaul the UK private rented sector, bringing several transformative changes that will reshape the relationship between residential landlords and tenants and deliver new and stronger protections for the vast majority of England's 11 million private renters.
+The first major phase of the Act came into force on 1 May 2026.
+The Act will fundamentally overhauls the UK private rented sector, bringing several transformative changes that reshape the relationship between residential landlords and tenants and deliver new and stronger protections for the vast majority of England's 11 million private renters.

 Key provisions

-- Existing assured tenancies (fixed term and periodic) will convert to periodic assured tenancies
+- Existing assured tenancies (fixed term and periodic) will automatically converted to periodic assured tenancies

 - No new fixed term assured shorthold tenancies can be granted